-Magnesium (Mg2+) is the 4th most abundant essential mineral naturally present in the human body.
+Magnesium (Mg) is the 4th most abundant essential mineral found in the human body .

-Despite its value, as many as 75% of Americans are not getting enough of it.
+Despite its importance, data suggests that as many as 75% of Americans are not consuming enough of it.

 Magnesium deficiency is linked to a variety of negative health outcomes including depression, migraines, poor sleep, weakness, high blood pressure, and heart disease.

-These are some of the reasons we decided to create and share Mellö, our magnesium superblend, with the world.
+These are some of the reasons we decided to create and share Mellö, our full spectrum magnesium superblend with the world.

-This article explains what magnesium is, what it does for the body, its health benefits, the consequences of magnesium deficiency, and how to up your intake.
+This article explains what magnesium does for the body, its health benefits, the consequences of magnesium deficiency, and how to up your intake with diet and supplements.

 Magnesium is essential for normal brain function.
 It plays a role in nerve signaling between the brain and body, helps protect cells from excitotoxicity, and improves cerebral blood flow.

-When brain cells are at rest, magnesium acts as a gatekeeper for the calcium channel of the N-methyl-D-aspartate (NMDA) glutamate receptors.
-In healthy adults, magnesium sits inside of calcium channels and prevents calcium from entering.
-This prevents the NMDA receptors from being stimulated by weak signals that may trigger your nerve cells unnecessarily.
+By sitting inside of calcium channels and physically preventing calcium from entering them, magnesium prevents the NMDA receptors from being stimulated by weak signals that may trigger your nerve cells unnecessarily.

 Maintains Heart Rhythm